-Regular weekly assignments: Roughly every week an assignment will come available.
-It will normally be due on the following Friday.
+Regular weekly assignments: Roughly every Wednesday an assignment will come available.
+It will normally be due on the Wednesday two weeks later.
 These assignments follow exactly the pace of the course.
 We anticipate most students will be able to complete them in 3-4 hours.
 The best 10 of 11 assignments will be averaged to form your assignment mark; up to three assignments may be replaced by the corresponding "Teaching Assignments"

-Teaching Assignments: Roughly every week a "teaching assignment" will come available.
-All teaching assignments are due on Dec 4.
+Teaching Assignments: Roughly every Wednesday a "teaching assignment" will come available.
+All teaching assignments are due on Dec 6.
 They take a variable amount of time to do, but are structured to assist your studying.
 They may replace up to 3 assignments in the calculation of your assignment mark.
 This means that you have the opportunity to make up a assignment that you miss because of illness, conflict of commitment, periodic productivity challenges, or other issue.
+If you have earned full marks on the regular assignments the only benefit of the Teaching Assignments is practice.